ujjwal-kr/ram/README.md

 ### mul
 - `mul` multiplies the last two numbers in the stack and adds the result to the stack
-- `mul rv lv` multiplies lx and rv and pushes the result to the stack.
+- `mul rv lx` multiplies lx and rv and pushes the result to the stack.

 ### div
 the number added prior to the last number / last number and pushes to stack.